Welcome to the John Louis Petit website

 (Near Wolverhampton, 1853.
 Showing the Bilston works at Springvale.)

 Petit’s art of industrial scenes, especially around Wolverhampton, are practically unique for the mid 19th Century.
-They reflect all the power, and the problems that mass industrialization would bring.
-This and the later art of Buyler Bayliss allows visitors and residents to understand what was achieved two hundred years ago.
+Furnaces such as this reflect all the power, and the problems that mass industrialization would bring.

 August 2024